-Contractor or Employee?
-Which is Best for Software Companies?
+Contractor or Employee: Which is Best for Tech Companies?

 Software companies have a lot to consider when looking to hire a new software developer.
 They need to make sure they hire someone with the right skills that will be a benefit to the team.
 There are a couple of different options that could be considered; employee or contractor.
 Which one should you choose?
 Which will be the better choice for your company?

 If you hire an employee it may take some time to find the right match, but you can be guaranteed they will be there for the long-haul.
 However, if you hire a contractor it could be easier to find someone who can meet your needs quickly, but they may not stay on board for too long.
 Here are some things to keep in mind when hiring an individual for your business.

 The Differences Between an Employee and a Contractor

 First, let’s look at the definition of employee and contractor.
 An employee is someone who is hired for long-term work, will be eligible for health benefits, and needs to fill out tax information.